The Last Unicorn (1982)

 The Skull: Oh no. No, you don't.
 Not THAT one.
 Unicorn!
 Unicorn!
 Haggard!
 Haggard!
 UNICORN!
 UNICORN!
 Haggard, where are you?
 There they go!
 Down to the Red Bull!
 The clock, Haggard!
 There they go!
 Unicorn!
 UNICORN!

-Hunter #2: I dislike the feel of this woods.
-Creatures that live in a unicorn's forest learn a little magic of their own in time.
-Mainly concerned with disappearing.
+Hunter #1: I mislike the feel of these woods.
+Creatures that live in a unicorn's forest learn a little magic of their own in time; mainly concerned with disappearing.

-The Unicorn: Farewell good magician, I will just go home.
+The Unicorn: Farewell good magician, I will try to go home.